 2. Muddy road

 Tanzan and Ekido, two monks, were once traveling together down a muddy road.
-A heavy rain was still falling.
+Heavy rain was still falling.
 Coming around a bend, they met a lovely girl in a silk kimono and sash, unable to cross the intersection.

 “Come on, girl,” said Tanzan at once.
 Lifting her in his arms, he carried her over the mud.